 Although some material dates back to the time of Prof James Nicol, it was Prof H.A.
 Nicholson who created the basis of the collection and who added a large number of fossil corals and bryozoa.
 Recent additions to the collection include the A.G.
 Lyon Collection of Rhynie chert plants (mainly peels), and also newly discovered arthropods from the Windyfield chert; both deposits occur near Rhynie, Aberdeenshire, and are of Early Devonian age.
 Other recent acquisitions include type material of trace fossils from the Permian of the Falkland Islands, and Devonian fossil fish material from the Midland Valley and Caithness.

 The collections are mainly used for research and teaching.
 Material is made available for study on an international basis.
-Requests to view or borrow specimens should be made to the Hon.
-Curator.

 Details on the other Aberdeen University Museum Collections.